 \section{Abstract}

-We investigate the vacuum expectation value of bosonic current induced by a magnetic flux in a $(2+1)-$dimensional conical spacetime in the presence of a circular boundary, in a Ho{\v{r}}ava-Lifshitz Lorentz violation symmetry scenario.
-We assume that the circular boundary is concentric with magnetic flux, and the massive scalar quantum field obeys the Robin boundary condition on the boundary.
-In order to develop this analysis, we calculate the positive frequency Wightman functions for both regions, inside and outside the boundary.
-Using these functions, we obtain analytical expressions for the vacuum expectation bosonic currents.
-As we will see, these functions are presented in the form of the sum of boundary-free and boundary-induced parts.
-As to the boundary-induced currents, some asymptotic behaviors are investigated for specific limiting cases; moreover, in order to provide a better understanding about the behavior of the currents, some plots are given.
+We investigate the vacuum expectation value of the bosonic current induced by a magnetic flux in a $(2+1)$-dimensional conical spacetime in the presence of a circular boundary within a Ho\v{r}ava-Lifshitz Lorentz-violating scenario.
+The circular boundary is assumed to be concentric with the magnetic flux, and the massive scalar field is taken to satisfy Robin boundary conditions on it.
+To carry out the analysis, we construct the positive-frequency Wightman functions in both regions, namely, inside and outside the circular boundary.
+Using these functions, we derive analytical expressions for the corresponding vacuum currents.
+We show that the Wightman functions, as well as the induced currents, can be naturally decomposed into boundary-free and boundary-induced contributions.
+For the boundary-induced current, several asymptotic behaviors are examined in relevant limiting cases.
+In addition, numerical results are presented in order to provide a clearer understanding of the dependence of the induced currents on the parameters of the model.

 PACS numbers: 03.70.+k, 98.80.Cq, 11.27.+d